vomlehn/xml-tree/README.md

 <target> may be
-     doc - the entire document is parsed while inherited actions are performed echo - the action is to output the XML input tree - the action is to build an XML tree and return it
+     doc - the entire document is parsed while inherited actions are performed echo - the action is to output the original XML input tree - the action is to build an XML tree and return it schema - Output the Rust code for a schema